-In the 2018 edition of the University of Georgia Small Business Development Center’s international award-winning publication, “Small Business and Its Impact on Georgia,” the article below titled, “Spotlight Industries in Georgia: Technology,” was featured.
+In the 2018 edition of the University of Georgia Small Business Development Center’s international award-winning publication, “Small Business and Its Impact on Georgia,” the article below titled, “Spotlight Industries in Georgia: Construction,” was featured.

 After the recession, Georgia’s construction industry is still trying to fully recover.
 With the still affordable mortgage rates and growing demand for housing, the homebuilding, as well as renovation and repair industry, is expected to pick up steam in many parts of the state.
 Economists state that job growth will fuel Georgians confidence in buying homes.1